Confucius for T. Horne

 Innocent Confucius

 Confucius remains innocent.
-I have not read all Chinese, obviously, but I have read all those available yans.
-This is enough to say, some yans are to remember, and no true yan recommends abuse.
-Mandarin already allows saying so, and more, innovations of times after the philosopher were rejected by China with the ■Simplified Chinese.
-If there is evidence otherwise, please use my contact page in the footer below.
+I obviously have not read all Chinese in all that short time, but I have read all those available yans.
+This reading is enough to say, some yans were written to remember something, and no true yan was ever to recommend abuse — Mandarin already.
+Innovations of times after the philosopher remain rejected by China with the ■Simplified Chinese.
+If there is evidence otherwise, please use my contact page in the footer below where it says, More.

 Education